zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

     * **Choose Visibility Type:** Click **Public** to create a load balancer that will be accessible from the public internet.

     * **Assign a public IP address** Click **Ephemeral IP Address** to have an ephemeral IP address assigned to the load balancer.
+An ephemeral IP address is an IP address that doesn't persist beyond the life of the resource.
 When the load balancer is deleted, this IP address will return to the pool of available IP addresses in the tenancy.

     * **Choose Total Bandwidth:** Accept the default **Small**.